spiqueras/dreamium/README.md

 	python3 dreamium.py

 Resize if necessary.
-Actions are inputted used the numpad.
+Actions are inputted using the numpad.

 #### Q: How do I exit?